TheArtyrian/ExpandedGamemakerChroma/README.md

 **Docs:**

-- [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/) - Visual examples of the Chroma Animation API methods
+- [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/) - Visual examples of the Chroma Animation API methods.

 **Plugins:**

-- [CChromaEditor](https://github.com/RazerOfficial/CChromaEditor) - C++ native MFC library for playing and editing Chroma animations
+- [CChromaEditor](https://github.com/RazerOfficial/CChromaEditor) - C++ native MFC library for playing and editing Chroma animations.

 <a name="frameworks-supported"></a>
 ## Platforms Required
 - This extension is meant for GameMaker 2022+.
+  - This works as of GameMaker Runtime 2024.4.0.168, the version I currently use in my own projects.
-  - While I DID originally use this back in GMS 2.3+, **use it for 2.3 at your own risk**.
+  - While I DID originally create this system back in the GMS 2.3+ era, **I cannot guarantee it will still work in 2.3+**.
 - Razer Chroma only runs on the __Windows__ platform.
+Keep this in mind when exporting to other platforms.
+  - A good rule of thumb is to go into the "Included Files" tab of your project and make sure the files only copy to the Windows platform.

 <a name="getting-started"></a>
 ## Getting Started

 * If you haven't already, go install [Synapse](https://www.razer.com/synapse-3).
+This is **REQUIRED** for this to even work in the first place!

 * Make sure the Chroma Connect module is installed.